oblac/jodd/README.md

 + `jodd-lagarto-web` - `Lagarto` addon for web: `Decora`, `HtmlStapler` and more.
 + `jodd-proxetta` - dynamic proxies and `Paramo`.
 + `jodd-db` - thin database layer and object mapper.
++ `jodd-json` - light but powerful JSON parser and serializer.
 + `jodd-vtor` - validation framework.

 Read more in our [official documentation](http://jodd.org/doc).